|

 and tie them together in series (nose-to-tail) and you get 2400 ohms.
 It's twice

-have the particular value you need often you can build something that has the required
+you can build something that has the required value.
+They did teach you this stuff in

 A potentiometer is also available.
 Our part #1132.